zorn-v/nextcloud-social-login/README.md

 * [GitHub](https://github.com/settings/developers)
 * [Discord](https://discordapp.com/developers/applications/me#top)

+Custom providers is on your own.
+Officially don't supported

 ## Config

 You can use `'social_login_auto_redirect' => true` setting in `config.php` for auto redirect unauthorized users to social login if only one provider is configured.